Several fitness functions and entanglement gates in quantum kernel generation

 In this section, our objective is to look into the impact of data complexity, specifically, data separability, on the prevalence of entanglement circuits.
-In the realm of machine learning, the efficacy of a classifier is contingent on two critical factors: the classifier model itself and the degree of separability or complexity inherent in the datasets under consideration.
+The efficacy of a SVM classifier is contingent on two critical factors: the classifier model itself and the degree of separability or complexity inherent in the datasets under consideration.
 This characterization of data complexity often takes into account various factors, such as the data distribution, as well as estimates of the shape and size of the decision boundary \cite{lorena2019}.

 For the sake of comparison and a quantitative assessment of dataset separability, we have chosen three distinct indices as measures.
 These indices provide valuable insights into the separability of the datasets and are instrumental in our analysis.